Experience - Kālinga Mané

 KCRE is among the few research sites that welcome people to engage in direct conservation.
 Not only does one get to experience nature in its most pristine form but also an opportunity to delve deeper by learning about life in the rainforests.

 With researchers willing to share and educate, every moment spent here takes one beyond a mere rainforest experience.

 People are welcome to visit throughout the year.
 Prior reservation is necessary in order to arrange logistics (not a simple affair given we are nestled a bit deep in the forest).

-if you are a wildlife student, a researcher or just someone who has more than average interest in environment conservation apply to one of our many volunteer programs on site and off site.
+If you are a wildlife student, a researcher or just someone who has more than an average interest in environment conservation come volunteer with us.